kubescape/operator/README.md

-# Kontroller
+# Operator

-The Kontroller component is at the heart of the solution as it is the triggering engine for the different actions in the cluster; It responds to REST API requests and messages received over websocket connection, and triggers the relevant action in the cluster.
+The Operator component is at the heart of the solution as it is the triggering engine for the different actions in the cluster; It responds to REST API requests and messages received over websocket connection, and triggers the relevant action in the cluster.
 Such actions could be triggering a configuration scan, image vulnerability scan, defining a recurring scan (by creating CronJobs), etc.

-## Running Kontroller
+## Running Operator
-Build Kontroller `go build .`
+Build Operator `go build .`
-Run the executable, you can run the executable as a [stand alone](https://github.com/kubescape/kontroller#running-kontroller--as-standalone) and as part of the Kubescape cluster components.
+Run the executable, you can run the executable as a [stand alone](https://github.com/kubescape/operator#running-operator--as-standalone) and as part of the Kubescape cluster components.
 ### Prerequisites
  * A running Kubernetes cluster
 ### Preparations
-If you running the Kontroller as part of the Kubescape cluster components, you need to prepare the environment for running.
+If you running the Operator as part of the Kubescape cluster components, you need to prepare the environment for running.
 As follows:
  1. [install Kubescape cluster components](https://github.com/armosec/armo-helm#installing-armo-cluster-components-in-a-kubernetes-cluster-using-helm)
- 2. Port-forward the other in-cluster components ports, this way the Kontroller will communicate with them.
+ 2. Port-forward the other in-cluster components ports, this way the Operator will communicate with them.

 	```